mattrussi/gitlab-com-runbooks/howto/oncall.md

 -   go to your chef repo and run `knife status`
 -   if you see hosts that are red it means that chef hasn't been running there for a long time
--   check in the oncall log if they are disabled for any particular reason
+-   check the on-call issues to see if they are intentionally disabled
-    -   if they are not, and there is no mention of any ongoing issue in the on-call log, consider jumping in to check why chef has not been running there.
+    -   if not, and there is no mention of any ongoing issue in slack, mention it in [#production][slack-production] and begin investigating why `chef-client` has not been running there.

 ### Prometheus targets down